Captioning, Interpreting and Transcribing Services

-Due to the limited availability of interpreters/transcribers, Disability Services has set the following criteria for the prioritization for service provision for non-academic events:
+Due to the limited availability of interpreters/transcribers, we use the following criteria for evaluating the priority of non-academic requests:

 - Initial request date - Early requests are given higher priority.
 Although Disability Services will make every attempt to fill requests for services, there is no guarantee for any request submitted less than five (5) business days prior to the event.

-In accordance with the Americans with Disabilities Act (ADA), services must be provided if request for accommodation is made by a person attending the event.
-Although every attempt will be made to secure interpreters/transcribers for such a request, there is no guarantee of service provision if request is made by the attendee less than five (5) business days in advance.
-Disability Services recommends the provision of services for any special event on campus that is open to the public and an attendance of more than one hundred (100) is expected.
-Disability Services recommends including the Interpreting/Transcribing Services Coordinator in special event planning committees.
+In accordance with the Americans with Disabilities Act (ADA), services must be provided if a request for accommodation is made by a person attending the event.
+Although every attempt will be made to secure interpreters/transcribers for such a request, there is no guarantee of service provision if a request is made by the attendee less than five (5) business days in advance.
+We recommend the provision of services for any special event on campus that is open to the public and an attendance of more than one hundred (100) is expected.

 Event Planning Guidelines